I've got a brand new combine harvester and I'll give you the API key

 “Now we have all the technology on the machines.
 In a broader scale, connecting those machines, centralising the data processing, that is definitely an area we believe is fundamental when we think about growing productivity in agriculture,” he says.

-Moving from the idea of farmers sticking USB drives into tractors “where the famrer doesn’t have the capability to leverage that” and instead having the data transmitted to a central processing area where it can be actioned; in Larschied’s words, “connecting those machines” to create “value-added services”.
+Moving from the idea of farmers sticking USB drives into tractors “where the farmer doesn’t have the capability to leverage that” and instead having the data transmitted to a central processing area where it can be actioned; in Larscheid’s words, “connecting those machines” to create “value-added services”.

 When high density data is involved, such as analysing soil nutrient content, sampling rates can be as high as 4KHz, leading to “megabyte-sized files in a hurry.”